For Property Owners

 Shift profitable stays into lower-cost channels

-OTA exposure matters, but owner economics improve when direct bookings take pressure off platform fees and merchant-of-record drag.
+Marketplace exposure matters, but owner economics improve when direct bookings take pressure off platform fees and merchant-of-record costs.

 Fix the operational misses that weaken rate power